-As part of the fist ever UK City of Culture programme for 2013, Void Gallery are proud to present critically acclaimed artist Candice Breitz and her two part video installation Him + Her.
-Through a multi screen installation of reconfigured and composited film scenes featuring Hollywood icons Meryl Streep and Jack Nicholson, Breitz prompts us to question how our identities are constructed through media representations, spectatorship and participation.
+As part of the first ever UK City of Culture programme for 2013, Void Gallery are proud to present critically acclaimed artist Candice Breitz and her two part video installation Him + Her.
+Through a multi-screen installation of reconfigured and composited film scenes featuring Hollywood icons Meryl Streep and Jack Nicholson, Breitz prompts us to question how our identities are constructed through media representations, spectatorship and participation.
 Him + Her addresses the politics of gender and subjectivity articulated through the discursive terrain of globalisation and media consumption.

 Candice Breitz Biography

 Candice Breitz was born in Johannesburg in 1972.
 She has lived and worked in Berlin since 2002.
 She holds degrees from the University of the Witwatersrand (Johannesburg), the University of Chicago and Columbia University (New York) and is a tenured Professor of Fine Art at the Hochschule für Bildende Künste in Braunschweig since 2007.
-Breitz has exhibited internationally in most major museums and kunsthalles, and participated in major biennials including Venice (2005) Kwangju Biennale, Korea and Taipei Biennale (2000), 6th Istanbul Biennial (1999) and the XXIV São Paulo Biennial (1998).
+Breitz has exhibited internationally in most major museums and kunsthalles, and participated in major biennials including Venice (2005), Kwangju Biennale, Korea and Taipei Biennale (2000), 6th Istanbul Biennial (1999) and the XXIV São Paulo Biennial (1998).
 Recently Breitz participated in the Sundance film festival in 2009.
 Breitz’s work has been acquired by museums including the Solomon R. Guggenheim Museum and the Museum of Modern Art (New York).
 It is an honour for Void Gallery to host such a prolific artist at this point in the gallery’s programme.
-As this is the first time Breitz’s large scale moving image installations have been shown in Ireland, Him + Her exhibited in the Void presents an invaluable opportunity for Northern Irish audiences to experience relevant, challenging contemporary art that addresses current debates concerning the politics of globalisation and contemporary culture.
+As this is the first time Breitz’ large scale moving image installations have been shown in Ireland, Him + Her exhibited at Void presents an invaluable opportunity for Northern Irish audiences to experience relevant, challenging contemporary art, which addresses current debates concerning the politics of globalisation and contemporary culture.

 Download the Press Release below: